fruizga/projectsCucumber/README.md

 ### Description
 Perform the automation to enter the Utest.com page and proceed to click on the JOIN TODAY option and fill out the form to create a new user.

+### Requirements

+- Application of the Screenplay Pattern.
+- Application of the project model and structure.

 ### How to use
 1. Verify if you have installed:
    - Java 1.8 AND JDK